infinum/android-handbook/Project architecture.md

 ![MVVM lifecycle](/img/mvvm_lifecyle.png "MVVM lifecycle")

- ViewModel might sound powerful but infect in the architecture components library this is just a simple abstract class.The magic stuff resides in the [ViewModelProvider](https://developer.android.com/reference/android/arch/lifecycle/ViewModelProvider).
+ViewModel might sound powerful but in the architecture components library this is just a simple abstract class.
+The magic stuff resides in the [ViewModelProvider](https://developer.android.com/reference/android/arch/lifecycle/ViewModelProvider).
 ViewModelProvider is responsible for ViewModel creation and retention or the ViewModel.
-To create ViewModelProvider for specific Activity/Fragment you should use  [ViewModelProviders](https://developer.android.com/reference/android/arch/lifecycle/ViewModelProviders) util class.
+To create a ViewModelProvider for specific Activity/Fragment you should use [ViewModelProviders](https://developer.android.com/reference/android/arch/lifecycle/ViewModelProviders) util class.

 ### LiveData

-[LiveData](https://developer.android.com/topic/libraries/architecture/livedata) is lifecycle-aware observable class that is used as medium for data transfer from ViewModel to the View.
+[LiveData](https://developer.android.com/topic/libraries/architecture/livedata) is a lifecycle-aware observable class that is used as medium for data transfer from ViewModel to the View.
 Because of its connection to the activity lifecycle we have reduce number of memory leaks, crashes, lifecycle synchronization events beetween architecture layers.
 LiveData will take care of notifing the View about the latest data when the time is right.
 We only take care of preparing the correct data.

-### SingleLiveData
+### SingleLiveEvent

-// TODO
+Due to some use cases where LiveData was not working as expected (Snackbar, Navigation and other one shot events) Google added a custom implementation of LiveData called [SingleLiveEvent](https://github.com/googlesamples/android-architecture/blob/dev-todo-mvvm-live/todoapp/app/src/main/java/com/example/android/architecture/blueprints/todoapp/SingleLiveEvent.java) in the the [Android Architecture Blueprints](https://github.com/googlesamples/android-architecture#android-architecture-blueprints).
+It is a lifecycle-aware observable that sends only new updates after subscription, used for events like navigation and Snackbar messages.
+For more information regarding this topic please check this [article](https://medium.com/androiddevelopers/livedata-with-snackbar-navigation-and-other-events-the-singleliveevent-case-ac2622673150).